Skip to main content

 Tip

-If the 'Substantial Completion Date' field is configured on your project, Procore automatically updates the value in the 'Substantial Completion Date' column to match the 'Revised Substantial Completion Date' from each Prime Contract Change Order (CCCO) after each change order is 'Approved.'
+If the 'Substantial Completion Date' field is configured on your project, Procore automatically updates the value in the 'Substantial Completion Date' column to match the 'Revised Substantial Completion Date' from each Prime Contract Change Order (PCCO) after each change order is 'Approved.'

 • Actual Completion Date